Citation, DOI, disclosures and article data

 Liver metastases are typically hypoattenuating on unenhanced CT, enhancing less than surrounding liver following contrast 1.
 If there is concomitant hepatic steatosis, then the lesions may be iso- or even slightly hyperattenuating.
 Enhancement is typically peripheral, and although there may be central filling in, on portal venous phase, the delayed phase will show washout; helpful in distinguishing a metastasis from a hemangioma 1.

 The appearance of liver metastases on MRI is also variable, but MRI is more sensitive than CT for the detection of liver metastases 5.
 MRI examination of the liver may involve numerous sequences (see liver MRI protocol), and choice of the gadolinium contrast agent (extracellular contrast agent or Eovist) is an important consideration.

-- on the delayed phase, metastatic lesion do not retain any Eovist and essentially appear as "holes" in the liver
+on the delayed phase, metastatic lesions do not retain any Eovist/Primovist and essentially appear as "holes" in the liver

 Fluid-fluid levels are considered a specific finding for neuroendocrine tumor metastases 9.

 The following should be included in the radiology report 17:

 number, size and location (using the Couinaud classification) of tumor(s)

 relationship to the main portal pedicles and hepatic veins

 radiological signs of portal hypertension